ESA-AESE/web/README.md

 ## Adding Translated Content

 To add translated content to be avaiable in English and French.
-Add or modify the contents of the library in translation.js and reference them in the HTML file.
+Add or modify the contents of the dictionary in translations.js and reference them in the HTML file.

+## Website

+All website content, aside from the Archives page, can be found in index.html

+## Executive Modals and Post Modals

+Modals are the windows that popup when clicking on the icons of an executive member or a news post.
+They can be found at the bottom of the HTML code of index.html.

+## Editing CSS
+The CSS of the website can be found in agency.min.css.